 All required documentation will be provided through the Application Portal and must be submitted for an application to be deemed eligible.
 In the application, the submission of qualifications, work approach, municipal plans and georeferenced data sections is strongly recommended.
 Although it will be optional for the application submission, this data will be required prior to the award.
 Additional details regarding the application process will be described further in the NOFA.

 6.3 Vendor Partners

-There are three (3) options to perform planning functions under the MRP Program.
+The participating Municipalities may choose from three (3) options available under the MRP Program to perform planning functions.

 Option 1 Pre-qualified planning service providers